MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

 Application and enterprise identities serve different purposes and may use different identity providers.
 This article focuses on design considerations for application identity, though both types are likely to be present in your SaaS workload environment.

+Identity management involves two related concerns: authentication (verifying a user's identity) and authorization (granting permissions based on identity).
+The first three sections of this article focus on authentication for SaaS, while the final section addresses authorization considerations for SaaS providers.

 ## Identity in a multitenant application

 Keeping tenant data separate in a multitenant application is critical.
 That segmentation is driven by your choice in effective user authentication and authorization.
 Also, the choice of tenancy model significantly impacts your decisions about the identity provider.